dcristinaterry/WEATHER-INFO/README.md

-# H6-WEATHER-INFO
+# WEATHER-INFO

-Thank you for visitin my weather-app.
-With this application you will be able to find a citie's 5 day weather cast
+Thank you for visitin my Weather-App.
+With this application you will be able to check the weather for a City and have a 5 day wheather cast.

 ## Screen shots / gifs